IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Create a new bucket

-A `PUT` issued to the endpoint root followed by a string will create a bucket using that string for a name.
+A `PUT` that is issued to the endpoint root followed by a string creates a bucket and uses that string for a name.
 Bucket names must be unique, and storage instances are limited to 100 buckets.
 Bucket names are required to be DNS-compliant; names must be between 3 and 63 characters long must be made of lowercase letters, numbers, and dashes.
 Bucket names must begin and end with a lowercase letter or number.
 Bucket names resembling IP addresses are not allowed, although dot characters (`.`) are permitted.
 This operation does not make use of operation specific headers or query parameters.

 Valid provisioning codes for `LocationConstraint` are: <br>
 &emsp;&emsp;  `us-standard` / `us-vault` / `us-cold` / `us-flex` <br>